Case Study · UX/UI & Product Design

 Urbiqo: Fixing trust issues

-How excluded tenants and risk-averse owners end up on the same platform
+How excluded tenants and risk-averse hosts end up on the same platform

 Status